List of The Young and the Restless characters introduced in the 1980s: David Kimble

-Character history

 In 1986, David showed up in Genoa City as the attractive new assistant to Jill Abbott, who was in charge of the men's line at Jabot Cosmetics.
 David romanced Jill, knowing that she was connected to the Chancellor fortune, and hoping to get his hands on it.
 But Jill moved on to attorney Michael Crawford, and fired David.
 Once David realized that Jill's daughter-in-law, Nina Webster, had just inherited a sizable fortune from her deceased husband, Phillip Chancellor III, he wanted to acquire it from her.
 Nina started dating David.
 She fell for him despite the warnings of her best friends Christine "Cricket" Blair, Danny Romalotti and Chase Benson who were all suspicious of David's motives.

 David threatened Christine that he would cut up her face and she would never model again if she did not stay out of his business.
 Christine told Nina, but Nina was so in love she did not believe her.
 David and Nina shocked everyone by quickly eloping, and he signed a prenuptial agreement to prove his love.
 Nina set up David in a company named David A. Kimble Investments, but he really had no clients, just sat at a desk in an office reading the paper and faked business calls whenever Nina would drop by.
 It did not take long before he began an affair with the mail room attendant, Diane Westin.
 David soon realized that all of Nina's inheritance was in a trust for her son, Phillip Chancellor IV, so the only way he could get his hands on the Chancellor fortune was to adopt her son.
 David pressured Nina to agree to the adoption, but Jill and Katherine Chancellor helped her resist.
 Diane came across a New Jersey newspaper clipping about heiress Rebecca Harper who had been murdered by her husband, Tom.
 The photo of Tom and Rebecca showed a man who looked like David, and she was wearing a brooch like the one David had given to Diane to wrap as a present for Nina.
 David discovered that Rebecca's friend, Vivian, was in Genoa City intent on finding the brooch to prove that David murdered Rebecca, but it was not long before her body was discovered electrocuted in her bathtub.

 While digging into David's background, Cricket also found the photo of Rebecca with David and recognized the brooch.
 Cricket broke the news about him to Nina, but she had already learned about it from Diane.
 Nina had also learned that David was plotting to murder both her and little Phillip.
 While she was with Danny in New Jersey, Cricket found a jeweler who identified the brooch as belonging to Rebecca.